dnebauer/vim-dn-fontdetect/README.md

 * Mac OS X: using a python interface to the Cocoa API

-Based on Michael Henry's [vim-fontdetect](https://github.com/drmikehenry/vim-fontdetect) and distributed under vim's license.
+Based on Michael Henry's [vim-fontdetect](https://github.com/drmikehenry/vim-fontdetect).